 a) International Competition of Short Animated Film: European animated films completed after January 1, 2019 and with running time of less than 20 minutes are eligible.

-b) International Competition of Feature Length Animated Film: animated films completed after January 1, 2017 and with running time of more than 50 minutes are eligible.
+c) International Competition of Feature Length Animated Film: animated films completed after January 1, 2018 and with running time of more than 50 minutes are eligible.
 Films must have their Austrian and/or Hungarian premiere at the Festival.

 e) Out of Competition: animated films, regardless of their geographical origin, length and production date.
 Films are selected on account of their interest.